 Not Letting This Control Me:

-My first Cocker Spaniel lived her whole life with a heart murmur and she was almost 15 when she passed, unrelated to her heart.
+My first Cocker Spaniel lived her whole life with a heart murmur and she was almost 15 when she died, unrelated to her heart.

 Cocker Parents Whose Dogs Have MVD